-Giving of an UNDERTAKING
+Giving an undertaking

-2(1) The UNDERTAKING may be given:

-(a) at the request or on the instruction of the applicant;

-(b) on the instruction of another person ("instructing party") that acts at the request of the applicant of that instructing party; or

-(c) on behalf of the ISSUER itself.

-(2) The UNDERTAKING may stipulate that the ISSUER itself is the beneficiary when acting in favor of another person.

-(3) Consideration is not required to issue, amend, transfer, or cancel an UNDERTAKING, advice, or confirmation.
+- 2(1) The undertaking may be given: - (a) at the request or on the instruction of the applicant; or - (b) on behalf of the issuer itself, but only where it issues in the ordinary course of its business undertakings under section 2(1)(a). - (2) The undertaking may stipulate that the issuer itself is the beneficiary when acting on behalf of another person or in another capacity. - (3) Consideration is not required to issue, amend, transfer, or cancel an undertaking, advice, or confirmation.

-(COMMENT: To be added to the Commentary to this section: Subsection (4) is not required under the Quebec Civil Code}
+(Comment: To be added to the Commentary to this section: Subsection (3) is not required under the Quebec Civil Code}

-Independence of UNDERTAKING
+Independence of undertaking

-3. For the purposes of this Act, an UNDERTAKING is independent where the ISSUER's obligation to the beneficiary is not:

-(a) dependent upon the existence or validity of any underlying transaction, or upon any other UNDERTAKING (including letters of credit or independent guarantees to which confirmations or counter-guarantees relate); or

-(b) subject to any term or condition not appearing in the UNDERTAKING, or to any future, uncertain act or event except presentation of documents or another such act or event within an ISSUER's sphere of operations.
+- 3. The issuer's obligation to honour under Section 17 is independent of: - (a) the existence, validity or performance of any underlying transaction between the applicant and the beneficiary, whether or not referred to in the undertaking, and not subject to any defence or claim arising from its breach, whether or not the issuer has knowledge of such breach; - (b) any other undertaking (including letters of credit or independent guarantees to which confirmations or counter-guarantees relate), any term or condition not appearing in the undertaking and any future, uncertain act or event except presentation of documents or another such act or event within an issuer's sphere of operations; and

+(c) the issuer's right or ability to obtain reimbursement from the applicant, whether or not any reimbursement agreement is referred to in the undertaking.

-(Source: Article 3 - Convention)
+(Source: Article 3 - Convention and ISP98 1.06 (c)